Your Friends page

 Editing widget area.

-- Twitter feed, Instagram, and Tumblr feed.
-These widgets display your news feed from social networks.
-If you wish, for example, to view your Twitter feed, press "Login to Twitter" button, login to your Twitter account and press "Authorize".
+- Twitter feed.
+This widget displays your news feed from the social network.
+If you wish to view your Twitter feed, press "Login to Twitter" button, login to your Twitter account and press "Authorize".

 - LJ Magazine Today.
 This widget displays new entries from the LJ Magazine.